Member Login Not a Member?

 LOCSU’s Leadership Skills for Optical Professionals, is a 20-credit postgraduate module, and part of WOPEC’s MSc programme at Cardiff University.

-The module has produced many successful candidates who are now leading the development of primary eyecare services in Primary Eyecare Companies and LOCs, as LOC Officers, as Clinical Governance and Performance Leads, Clinical Directors and Leads, as LOCSU Advancement Leads and in Local Eye Health Networks.
+The module has produced many successful candidates who are now leading the development of primary eyecare services in Primary Eyecare Companies and LOCs, we see increased leadership roles in LOCs, CEOs, Directors, Clinical Leads, Clinical Directors, LOCSU Advancement Leads and Chairs of Local Eye Health Networks, Training and Development Lead and coaches and many more key leadership roles in our sector.

-This course is designed to enable the practising optical professional to become an effective leader at local and national level within the optical sector through the support and development of LOCs and LEHNs, building effective strategic networks, influencing policy makers and enhancing eye health services for patients.
+This course is designed to enable the practising optical professional to become an effective leader at local, regional and/or national level within the optical sector through the support and development of LOCs and LEHNs, building effective strategic networks, influencing policy makers and enhancing eye health services for patients.

 It provides an understanding of current leadership models and theoretical approaches and will give delegates the background knowledge and practical skills that will equip them to provide leadership in the optical sector.

-The LOCSU Leadership Module is open to Optometrists and Dispensing Opticians who are FBDO qualified (Level 6) or who are BSc qualified.
+The WOPEC/LOCSU Leadership Module is open to Optometrists and Dispensing Opticians who are FBDO qualified (Level 6) or who are BSc qualified.

 Your LOC must indicate your suitability as a candidate and explain what role you can play in the LOC following successful participation of the module.